htruong/ezpi4me/README.md

 Be mindful of the pitch of the clip legs.
 Some are not 0.1 inch and it will be a pain to deal with.
 The Panoma (blue) one works and works well.

+- **What do I do if I have a 1.8V chip?**

+I don't know.
+Use a level shifter.
+I might be able to get a circuit board working in the future...
+That's in the TODO.
+But you'd have to have additional hardware.